BiodivGenomic/ECuADOR/README.md

       * cd ..

-   * ECuADOR execution using the first parameter category (ideally to work with only genbank files where you want to identify and extract in the widely used LSC, IRA, SSC, IRB chloroplast order) either using as an extension gff3 or fasta as an output file.
+   * ECuADOR execution using the first parameters category (ideally to work with only genbank files where you want to identify and extract in the widely used LSC, IRA, SSC, IRB chloroplast order) either using as an extension gff3 or fasta as an output file.

      * perl ECuADOR.pl -i 161cpDNAtest -w 1000 -f genbank -out test --ext gff3

-   * ECuADOR execution using the second parameter category (ready to align option).
+   * ECuADOR execution using the second parameters category (ready to align option).
 It is ideally designed to work with only fasta chloroplast sequences either from genbank or draft sequences which one will identify, extract and reorient the whole analyzed sequences in the widely used LSC, IRA, SSC, IRB chloroplast order.
 It will facilitate the rapid post-editing steps such as the creation of genome alignments, detection of variable regions, SNP detection, and phylogenomic analyses.

      * perl ECuADOR.pl -i 5cpDNAtest -w 1000 -f fasta -out test --ext gff3 --save_regions ALL --orient TRUE